HyperionU/Nota-Set/apps/www/Notes/Socials/History/Modern Canada/Lesson 4.md

 * 1990: Iraq invaded Kuwait.
 * The UN passes a resolution supporting the use of force to liberate Kuwait.
-* Canada was part of the US les coalition, contributing:
+* Canada was part of the US led coalition, contributing:
     * Squadron of CF-18s,
     * a Field Hospital,
     * 3 ships (2 destroyers & a supply ship)